-8. The Learned Counsel for the respondents further argued that the Railway Board had clarified that permanent absorption of railway employees in IRCON would continue to be effective from the date of completion of three years' deputation period unless competent authorities' approval was obtained for extension of deputation period as per the existing policy.
-In this connection they invited attention to the Ministry of Finance's letter dated 22nd September, 1972 some extracts of which are reproduced below :-
+... based on the 1980 (Revised Edition - 1989) but we must say at this stage and the Board argued that the Railway Board had clarified that perfor 115, 000 the permanent absorption of railway employees in IRCON would add the parties to continue to be effective from the date of completion and need of three years' deputation period unless competent authrities approval was obtained for extension of deputtion period as per the existing policy.
+In this connection they invited attention to the Ministry of